 UW Graduate School Application

 PLEASE NOTE: International Applicants are strongly encouraged to begin the application process as early as possible to allow sufficient time to comply with U.S. immigration regulations.
-The UW Graduate School recommends submission of application materials by November 1st.

-Department of Germanics Application
+Department of German Studies Application

 Prepare the following documents: